Angeltheesoto/Personal_website_Angeltheesoto/README.md

 [react-router-dom] - lets you change content on click in page.
 [axios] - links backend and frontend.
 Makes api calls easy.
-[concurrently] - lets you run frontend and backend with one command.npm run start -->
+[concurrently] - lets you run frontend and backend with one command.npm run start [mongoose] - Provides everything that lets us connect to mongoDB.
+[] -
+-->

 [Angeltheesoto](angeltheesoto.com) is my web portfolio showcasing my skills, education and more as a software developer.
 This is a single page application.